-Circuit tree is a online platform to generate a embedded design schematic and PCB placemenent using a easy to use editor with online library components.
-The online EDA tool generates the design in a minute and we have used the platform to generate thousands of designs and schematics.
+Circuit tree is a online platform to generate a embedded design schematic and PCB placement using a easy to use editor with online library components.
+The hardware compiler generates the design in minutes and we have used the platform to generate thousands of designs and schematics.
 Whenever a schematic is generated for a given set of requirements, the application output always surprises and baffles us with something new.
 We get excited to see the generated output as we in no way control

 - Component selection unless pre-selected from requirement page.